AreaFiftyLAN/lancie-frontend/data/faq_prelan.md

 ### When will the Pre-LAN take place?

-The event will take place Friday the 25th of Februari.
-Further details will be made available at a later date.
+The event will take place Friday the 25th of February.
+Further details will be made available later.

 ### What does the Pre-LAN look like this year?

 Just like last year the Pre-LAN will be held online.
-So everyone can participate from the comfort of their own home.
+So, everyone can participate from the comfort of their own home.

 ### Is there a minimum age to participate?

 No, there is not.
-If you are younger than 18, you should be able to present any form of authorization by caretakers/parents upon entry to the event.
+If you are younger than 18, you should be able to present any form of authorisation by caretakers/parents upon entry to the event.

 ### I don't have any friends who want to participate, will it still be fun?

 Yes!
-There will be plenty of opportunities to socialize with other participants and we will try to create groups of single players.
+There will be plenty of opportunities to socialise with other participants and we will try to create groups of single players.

 ### Are there still prizes this year?